Homotopy, homology, and persistent homology using closure spaces: Homotopy in closure spaces

 \begin{proposition} Let $\otimes_1$, $\otimes_2$ be product operations with $\otimes_1 \leq \otimes_2$ and let $J$, $K$ be intervals for $\otimes_2$ such that $J \leq K$.
 If $f,g:X \to Y$ are one-step $(K,\otimes_2)$-homotopic then they are also one-step $(J,\otimes_1)$-homotopic.
 (By \cref{lemma:interval_object_for_a_product}, $J,K$ are intervals for $\otimes_1$.) \end{proposition}

 \begin{proof} Let $h:J \to K$ be a morphism of intervals.
 Consider the following diagram.

-The left square commutes by the natural transformation $\otimes_1 \To \otimes_2$.
-The middle triangle commutes because $h$ is a morphism on intervals.
-If $f$ and $g$ are one-step $(K,\otimes_2)$-homotopic then there exists a map $H$ such that right triangle commutes.
+The left squares commute by the natural transformation $\otimes_1 \To \otimes_2$.
+The middle triangles commute because $h$ is a morphism on intervals.
+If $f$ and $g$ are one-step $(K,\otimes_2)$-homotopic then there exists a map $H$ such that right triangles commute.
 It follows that $f$ and $g$ are one-step $(J,\otimes_1)$-homotopic. \end{proof}

 \begin{corollary} Let $J,K$ be intervals for $\otimes_2$ with $J \leq K$ and let $\otimes_1,\otimes_2$ be product operations with $\otimes_1 \leq \otimes_2$.
 Let $f,g:X \to Y \in \cat{Cl}$.
 If $f \sim_{(K,\otimes_2)} g$ then $f \sim_{(J,\otimes_1)} g$. \end{corollary}